fadden/CiderPress2/ndocs/Manual-cp2.md

 the INFO chunk must be prefixed with "info:", and those stored in the (optional) META chunk must be prefixed with "meta:".

-INFO chunk keys (some are not available in v1/v2 images):
+INFO chunk keys (some are not present in v1/v2 images):

 name                     | acc | description
 ------------------------ | --- | -----------